 “Vibe.”
 She smiles but I read the doubt in her eyes.

-I pick up my bag.
 The lounge will be full of conversations like this one.
+I take another draught of coffee and then stow the thermos in my bag.
 “I’m going on deck,” I tell her.

-“Good luck!” she calls out as I head up the metal stairs.
+“Good luck!” she calls out as I head upward, my boots clanging on the metal stairs.

 As I step outside a helicopter buzzes overhead and whirs directly through the void.
 The place where the Golden Gate Bridge used to be.
 Even against the brightness of the sky I can see its ghost.
 The girders lacing underneath, the towers climbing above, the cables curving in between.